 The quality of education in public schools in Tanzania is rapidly deteriorating.
-This is due to corruption, a lack of knowledge, inadequate budget, and a rise in population.
+This is due to corruption, a lack of knowledge, an inadequate budget, and a rise in population.

 Establishing a private school is one of the business ideas in Tanzania that some entrepreneurs have already implemented, and they are seeing a decent return on their investment.

 “Education is the most potent weapon you can use to alter the world” (Nelson Mandela).

 Many Tanzanian nations will not be able to achieve the Millennium Development Goal (MDG) of universal primary school enrollment by 2015.

 Even after years of adopting the Sustainable Development Goal 4, there has been little progress in decreasing the worldwide population of out-of-school children (SDG 4).

 According to the UNESCO Institute for Statistics, overall primary enrolment in Sub-Saharan Africa was about 101 million pupils, with the private sector accounting for 10% (or almost 10 million kids).

 12. Payment Alternatives

 Over $100 billion in transactions are still conducted in cash in Africa each year.
 For astute businesses, this represents a massive and profitable financial services potential.